timmaxw/HitecDServo/extras/SerialProtocol.md

 # Registers
 ## Register 0x06: Unknown
 - Read at startup, returns 0x4ABF.
 (Note about convention: 0x4ABF means low=0xBF and high=0x4A.)
+- I speculate this might be a manufacturing date code?
+0x4ABF in decimal is 19135, which could refer to "the 135th day of 2019".

 ## Register 0x00: Model number
 - Read (twice) at startup, returns 0x01E5.
 In decimal this is 485, and the servo is model D485.

 ## Register 0x04: Unknown
 - Read at startup, returns 0x0024.
+- I speculate this might be a firmware version number?

 ## Register 0x5E: Direction
 - 0x0000 means clockwise (default)